 If either a sole trader or limited company employs anyone then they will, subject to conditions, have to run a payroll and pay PAYE.
 A director of a limited company can pay themselves a salary or wages, but a sole trader cannot.
 The directors of the limited company may need to account for any salary paid on their self assessment.
 If they are also a shareholder and in receipt of dividends, these need to go on to the self assessment as well.

 When do I have to file accounts and returns?

 It’s really important to keep on top of your deadlines and filing responsibilities.
-Generally HMRC and Companies House, for limited companies, will write to you about your deadlines.
-Of course the correspondence will only reach you if you have told the authorities about any changes in address or if you have mail forwarding when using a registered office service.
+Generally HMRC, for limited companies, will write to you about your deadlines.
+Companies House no longer send paper reminders about your accounts and Confirmation Statement being due.
+You have to sign up for email reminders.
+Of course the correspondence will only reach you if you have told the authorities about any changes in your postal or email address or if you have mail forwarding when using a registered office service.

 For limited companies the accounts will generally be due at Companies House 9 months after the year end.
 Special rules do apply in the first year with the accounts being due 9 months after the date of registration of the company.
 The corporation tax has to be paid 9 months and 1 day after the end of the year with the accounts and corporation tax return being filed with HMRC 12 months after the end of the year although in practice this is usually done at the same time as filing at Companies House.